 Diagnosing Headache in Adults

-Most people experience headache pain every now and then.
-Many headaches are simply a nuisance and can be relieved using over-the-counter medication.
+For many people, headaches are merely an occasional nuisance.
+But for some, headaches may have a profound impact on their lives.
+Many headaches can be relieved using over-the-counter medication.
 If your headaches become severe, NYU Langone doctors can provide you with the best and most effective treatment plan.

 Headaches are divided into two categories: primary and secondary.
 Primary headaches are not caused by an underlying health condition or structural problems in the brain, head, or neck.

 Secondary headaches are more rare and are caused by an injury or other medical conditions such as an infection, tumor, stroke, or aneurysm.